1oly/printfig/README.md

 I love [matlab2tikz](https://github.com/nschloe/matlab2tikz) and all its functionalities. printfig.m use [matlab2tikz](https://github.com/nschloe/matlab2tikz) to save any MATLAB figure as a .tex file for easy tweaking or direct compilation with pdflatex.

-I'm running Mac 10.8.3 and MATLAB 2012b, I have no idea if printfig.m works on any other platform.
+DISCLAIMER: I'm running Mac 10.8.3 and MATLAB 2012b, I have no idea if printfig.m works on any other platform.

 * To use printfig:
 1. Make sure printfig.m is in your MATLAB path